ToposInstitute/RelationalThinking-Book/intro.md

 The goal of this book is to inform and inspire.

 Our book is example driven, with references to the interested reader on where to learn more about both the programming and the mathematics.
 There are embedded sections of code,

+### A new medium for systems thinking
+As Andy Matuschak and Michael Nielsen write in their essay "How can we develop transformative tools for thought?"[^1]:

+[^1]: Andy Matuschak and Michael Nielsen, “How can we develop transformative tools for thought?”, https://numinous.productions/ttft, San Francisco (2019).

+> Such a medium creates a powerful immersive context, a context in which the user can have new kinds of thought, thoughts that were formerly impossible for them.
+Speaking loosely, the range of expressive thoughts possible in such a medium is an emergent property of the elementary objects and actions in that medium.
+If those are well chosen, the medium expands the possible range of human thought.

+We have not yet fully realised the potential of a new medium for systems thinking.
+But as Matuschak and Nielsen note, the range of possible thoughts is an emergent property of the elementary objects and actions.
+In systems thinking, these notions are ones of relationality; the same ones that category theorists have carefully studied for the last century.
+We believe the work we share here, grounded in the mathematics of category theory, thus gives a glimpse of a powerful start.
+The work of the AlgebraicJulia project is to expand this mathematical medium into an embodied, software technology, from mathematics to programming languages and eventually to computer applications.
+We invite you on this journey to expand the possible range of human thought to consider the world in a holistic, relational, and interconnected way.